snehaldutta/snehaldutta/README.md

 ## 🤝 Let’s Connect

-I’m always up for chatting about new ideas, projects, or opportunities.
+I’m always open to discussing new ideas, projects, or opportunities.
 Feel free to reach out — especially if you're hiring for **Python**, **back-end**, or **ML** roles!

 📫 [Email Me](mailto:snehaldutta1230@gmail.com)